Education · shoulder

 When to call us

-Call us if you have a fever, increasing wound redness, or discharge.
-Go to emergency if you experience sudden severe pain, calf swelling, or shortness of breath.
-Seek immediate help for loss of sensation or inability to move your limb.
-These symptoms require urgent assessment to ensure your recovery stays on track.
+Call us if you develop a fever, increasing wound redness or discharge, or sudden severe pain.
+Go to emergency if you notice calf swelling, shortness of breath, loss of sensation, or inability to move your limb.
+These symptoms need urgent assessment.
+We are here to help you stay safe during your recovery.